smritimurali/academic-kickstart/content/home/experience.md

     location = "Bangalore, India"
     date_start = "2017-07-01"
     date_end = "2019-12-05"
-    description = """ Worked in the Order Management Team.
+    description = """ <p align="justify">Worked in the Order Management Team.
 Developed package for autobooking in PL/SQL.
 Developed functionality to provide data for BI reports using Groovy.
-Worked on access control by creating roles with different functionality  and levels of data access.
+Worked on access control by creating roles with different functionality  and levels of data access.</p>
     """